 Focus on the future to encourage innovation culture

 There’s no point in putting extensive work into creating an innovation culture if you don’t have a powerful vision for the future of your company.
 It all comes back to what business you’re in.
 If you’re in the fitness clothing industry, you’re not just selling fitness apparel; you’re empowering others to feel their best, inside and out.
 You’re encouraging your customers to live a healthy life so they can go on to achieve their goals.
 Remember that it’s not about selling – it’s about giving value.

 The most powerful innovation culture examples are businesses that have found the true mission of their company and always keep it at the forefront of their minds.
 They visualize the end goal of what they want to do for their clients and operate as if they have already achieved that goal.
 When you make this your focus, you’ll be naturally inclined to strategically innovate because you’ll do whatever it takes to reach that goal.

 Revisit your progress to drive innovation in the workplace

-- Prioritize innovation in the workplace.
-Instead of putting innovation on the back burner, make it a priority.
-If you’re short on examples of innovation in the workplace, find a way to use old, familiar resources for new purposes.
-As you demonstrate how to drive innovation in the workplace, you’ll become a living example of the values your company upholds.
+- Prioritizes.
+Instead of putting the creation of an innovation culture on the back burner, make it a priority.
+If you’re short on examples of innovation, find a way to use old, familiar resources for new purposes.
+As you demonstrate how to drive strategic innovation, you’ll become a living example of the values your company upholds.